withinthevacuum/W8W_JukeBox/README.md

 <div>
     <p>
     This ain't your Grandma's Jukebox!
-Check out the <a href="https://www.mintme.com/token/DecentJukebox" target="_blank">Decent JukeBox </a> to play around with some tunes and see what's possible with Web3!</p>
+Check out the <a href="https://thejollylama.github.io/JollyJukeBox/public/" target="_blank">Decent JukeBox </a> to play around with some tunes and see what's possible with Web3!</p>
+    <p>While you're listening, come join the community and get on the books at <a href="https://www.mintme.com/token/DecentJukebox">Decent Jukebox on MintMe</a>.</p>
     <p>
     🎶🎶 Enjoy the tunes! 🎶🎶
     </p>